satyakonmsft/skype-docs/Skype/UCWA/makeMeAvailable2_ref.md

 ---
-Title: MakeMeAvailable2 for Skype for Business 2015
+title: MakeMeAvailable2 for Skype for Business 2015
+description: "This resource allows users to share their availability and lets them receive incoming invitations for the modalities of their choice."
 ---
 # makeMeAvailable2